garaio/remcloud-message-bus-api/README.md

 Status | Meaning
 ---|---
-:heavy_check_mark:| The information is available and will not change without further notice. |
+:white_check_mark:| The information is available and will not change without further notice. |
 :x:| The information is not available. |
 :warning:| The information is deprecated and may become invalid in future releases. |